 Before digging into the 5-step safety process, it’s worth understanding the basics:

-In practice, safety observation involves designated team members watching employees in action as they perform both day-to-day and mission-critical tasks.
-Ultimately, they are looking to see where workers are performing tasks correctly, where they may be cutting corners, and where processes themselves may improve.
+In practice, safety observation involves designated team members watching employees as they perform both routine and mission-critical tasks.
+Observers look for where workers perform tasks correctly, where they may be cutting corners, and where processes themselves create unnecessary risk.
+As a result, findings feed directly into corrective action workflows and safety performance dashboards.

 As an example of a safety observation, consider a staff member using a forklift to reach a pallet on a high shelf.
-Safety observers are looking to see if proper processes are followed.
-For instance, is the forklift given a walkaround to identify hazards before use?
-Is the operator wearing the correct safety gear in case something goes wrong?
-Are they using the vehicle in a safe manner with consideration for those around them?
+Safety observers verify whether the operator completed a pre-use walkaround to identify hazards.
+They also check whether the operator is wearing required PPE in line with OSHA 29 CFR 1910.178 standards.
+Additionally, they assess whether the vehicle is operating safely with regard to nearby personnel.

 Step 1: Understand the Role of Safety Observation

-Before creating a safety observation framework and reporting system, it’s important to understand the role of observation across your organization.
-Effectively implemented, it can help achieve three key goals:
+Before creating a safety observation framework and reporting system, it is important to understand the strategic role observation plays across your organization.
+Specifically, when effectively implemented, a safety observation program delivers three key outcomes:

 - Reduced risk exposure